-When it comes to foods high in probiotics, look no further than kefir. mainstay of homes in Eastern Europe, Turkey and across the Caucasus, kefir is one of the best things that you can drink for your digestive health.
-Made from the fermented milk of cows or goat, kefir comes from a word meaning “feeling good” in Turkish.
+When it comes to foods high in probiotics, look no further than kefir.
+The mainstay of homes in Eastern Europe, Turkey, and across the Caucasus, kefir is one of the best things that you can drink for your digestive health.
+Made from the fermented milk of cows or goats, kefir comes from a word meaning “feeling good” in Turkish.

 If you are interested in improving your immune system and digestive health, look no further.

-If you want to get a boost to your gut health, make sure that your yogurt is labelled as having probiotics or live cultures.
-Both traditional style yogurt and Greek yogurt can have probiotics.
+If you want to get a boost to your gut health, make sure that your yogurt is labeled as having probiotics or live cultures.
+Both traditional-style yogurt and Greek yogurt can have probiotics.
 Fortunately, the most popular Greek yogurt brand, Fage, has probiotics.

 Regularly drinking coconut kefir will help to improve your heart and kidney health as well as to give you an overall boost to your gut and immune system.
 While it tends to be something that people either love or hate, everyone can find a way to included coconut kefir in their diet.

-Not a fan of the flavour?
+Not a fan of the flavor?
 Try adding it to smoothies!
 The taste will blend into the background.

 Another fermented treat from the east, kvass is a traditional non-alcoholic drink that has been a staple of Ukraine and Russia for generations.
 This probiotic-rich beverage will give you a dose of healthy bacteria and vitamins.